Group Health Insurance for 150 Employees

 Jason Stolz CLTC, CRPC

 Many employers reaching 150 employees find that healthcare costs begin to feel unpredictable if they remain on legacy plan designs.
-Fully insured renewals often come with sizable increases, limited transparency, and little insight into what is driving claims.
-The advantage at 150 employees is leverage—you now have enough scale to demand better pricing, improved reporting, and more control over outcomes.
-The employers who win at this size are the ones who stop treating renewals like a once-per-year event and start treating healthcare like an operating system that can be designed, measured, and improved.
+Fully insured renewals often carry sizable increases, limited transparency, and little insight into what is actually driving claims.
+The advantage at 150 employees is leverage — you now have enough scale to demand better pricing, improved reporting, and more meaningful control over outcomes.
+The employers who win at this size are the ones who stop treating renewals like a once-per-year event and start treating healthcare like an operating system that can be designed, measured, and improved over time.
+At Diversified Insurance Brokers, we help employers with 150 employees transition from reactive renewals to intentional group health strategies focused on cost control, transparency, and long-term sustainability.

 Group Health Strategy Review for 150 Employees